hobpy/Raspiblitz-to-Baremetal-Migration/README.md

 ---

-> This document describes a **migration process**, not a drop-in configuration.
+> > This document records the exact LND migration process I plan to use.
-> Paths, firewall rules, and `lnd.conf` settings must be adapted to each
+> It is shared for reference and feedback, not as a universal guide.
-> operator’s environment.
+> Your paths, firewall rules, and `lnd.conf` will likely differ.

 ## Assumptions & Rules (READ FIRST)